ucdavis/accessible-pdf-rocky/docs/WHY.md

 ### 2. Compute Accessibility

-Universities already have HPC clusters with idle GPU capacity.
+We already have HPC clusters with idle GPU capacity.
+Buying cloud GPU is expensive.

 ### 3. Legal Pressure